Billing Engineer

 • Timesheets: These documents t...read more

-Q27.
-What if the quantity executed excess the BOQ quantity?
+Q. What happens if the quantity executed exceeds the BOQ quantity?

 Ans.